davidrihtarsic/Experiental_Learning_of_Robotics/book/pdf/Experiential_Learning_of_Robotics.md

 ...
 ```

-3. Add some code for blinking the LED in the `for-next loop` during the robot is driving backward.
+3. Add some code for blinking the LED in the `for loop` during the robot is driving backward.

     > Don't forget to set the REVERSE_LIGHT_PIN value and its `pinMode(...)`.